-This type of finish uses wire drawing equipment to draw repeatedly on the surface of the sink.
+This type of finish uses wire drawing equipment to draw repeatedly on the sink’s surface.
 This process is equivalent to the grinding machine processing in mechanical processing.

-The surface of the sink is formed with a series of fine silk marks.
+The sink’s surface is formed with a series of fine silk marks.
 Because of this, the requirements of the surface of the sink and the drawn surface are very high.

-Occasionally, domestic sheet wire drawing affects the sink’s appearance because of the fine particles on the surface of the sink.
-For this reason, this finish is only used on high quality imported plates of stainless steel that can withstand pressure.
+Occasionally, domestic sheet wire drawing affects the sink’s appearance because of the fine particles on the sink’s surface.
+For this reason, this finish is only used on high-quality imported stainless steel plates that can withstand pressure.

-This finish is very popular especially in the US market.
+This finish is very popular, especially in the North American market.

 The visual effect of this finish is extremely sought after in the market.

-It is made by pressing a regular pattern on the surface of the sink.
+It is made by pressing a regular pattern on the sink’s surface.
 Alternatively, you can directly press with an embossed sheet (equivalent to the pattern steel plate used on the pedestrian bridge on the road) and then use the matt surface treatment method for surface treatment.